-Zn + $H_2 SO_4$ = $Zn SO_4$ + H_2 Zinc and Sulphuric Acid produce Sulphate of Zinc and Hydrogen.
-And then
++ H, SO, = Zn SO4 + H2 Zinc and Sulphuric Acid produce Sulphate of Zinc and Hydrogen And then

-H2 + Cu SO4 = H2 SO4 + Cu.
-Hydrogen and Sulphate of Copper produce Sulphuric Acid and Copper.
+H2 + Cu SO4 H. SO.
+Hydrogen and Sulphate of Copper produce Sulphuric Acid and Copper,

-The hydrogen is, as it were, translated electro-chemically into copper during the round of changes, and so while the zinc dissolves away the copper grows, the dilute sulphuric acid gradually changing into sulphate zinc, and the sulphate of copper into sulphuric acid.
-There is no polarisation, and the battery, though not powerful (owing to its internal resistance), is quite constant, and hence affords a valuable standard of comparison by which to measure the electromotive-force of other batteries.
-When the dilute acid used consists of one part (by weight) of acid to twelve parts of water, the E.M.F. of one element is 1.079 volts.
-Owing to its constancy this battery, made in a flat form, many cells of which can be readily set up side by side in a wooden trough divided into partitions (see Fig. 77), is much used in telegraphy.
+The hydrogen is, as it were, translated electro-chemically into copper during the round of changes, and so while the zinc dissolves away the copper grows, the dilute sulphuric acid gradually changing into sulphate of zinc, and the sulphate of copper into sulphuric acid.
+There is therefore no polarisation so long as the copper solution is saturated; and the battery is very constant, though not so constant in all cases as Clark's standard cell described in Art.
+177, owing to slight variations in the electromotive-force as the composition of the other fluid varies.
+When sulphuric acid diluted with twelve parts of water is used the E.M.F. is 1 181 (legal) volts.
+The E.M.F. is 1 047 volts when concentrated zinc sulphate is used; 1 07 volts when a half-concentrated solution of zinc sulphate is used; and, in the common cells made up with water or dilute acid, 1.028 volts or less.
+Owing to its constancy, this battery, made up in a convenient flat form (Fig. 77), has been much used in telegraphy.

-171. Grove's Battery.-Sir Wm.
+171. Grove's Battery .- Sir Wm.
 Grove devised a form of battery having both greater E.M.F. and smaller internal resistance than Daniell's Cell.
 In Grove's element there is an outer cell of glazed ware or of ebonite, containing the amalgamated zinc plate and dilute sulphuric acid.
 In the inner porous cell a piece of platinum foil serves as the negative pole, and it dips into the strongest nitric acid.
 There is no polarisation in this cell, for the hydrogen liberated by the solution of the zinc in dilute sulphuric acid, in passing through the nitric acid in order to appear at the platinum pole, decomposes the nitric acid and is itself oxidized, producing water and the red fumes of nitric peroxide gas.
 This gas does not, however, produce polarisation, for as it is very soluble in nitric acid it does not form a film upon the face of the platinum plate, nor does it, like hydrogen, set up an opposing electromotive-force with the zinc.
 The Grove cells may be made of a flat shape, the zinc being bent up so as to embrace the flat porous cell on both sides.
 This reduces the internal resistance, which is already small on account of the good conducting powers of nitric acid.
 Hence the Grove's cell will furnish for three or four hours continuously a powerful current.
 The E.M.F. of one cell is about 1.9 volts.
 A single cell will readily raise to a bright red heat two or three inches of thin platinum wire, or drive a small electro-magnetic engine.
 For producing larger effects a number of cells must be joined up "in series," the platinum of one cell being clamped to the zinc of the next to it.
 Fifty such cells, each holding about a quart of liquid, amply suffice to produce an electric light, as will be explained in Lesson XXXII.